Power Up: English for the Energy Transition. Be understood – be powerful

 This course will enable you to fluently and persuasively explore, discuss and convey ideas, from today’s sustainable power solutions to the untapped energy sources of the future, enabling you to realise your full potential.

-- Empower participants with a strong English vocabulary covering topics closely related to the energy transition
+- Equip participants with a comprehensive English vocabulary related to the energy transition

-- Teach the ability to use it effectively in spoken and written communication across a broad range of contexts
+- Provide the tools to use this language appropriately and effectively in spoken and written communication across a broad range of contexts